t00m-s/t00m-s/README.md

 ### Hi there 👋
-- 🔭 I’m currently a MSc student @ Ca'Foscari University of Venice.
+- 🔭 MSc student @ Ca'Foscari University of Venice.
-- 🌱 I’m currently learning about cybersecurity and back-end development, mainly about reverse engineering and trying to flag some CTFs in the mean time.
+- 🌱 I’m currently learning about cybersecurity and building another dotfiles manager for my personal use.
-- ⚡ Fun fact: 315f5bdb76d078c43b8ac0064e4a0164612b1fce77c869345bfc94c75894edd3
+- ⚡ Fun fact: quack.

 ![You](https://komarev.com/ghpvc/?username=t00m-s)
 <!--